 Let's put these smuggling attempts in context.
 In my recent report on the state of the Internet in Cuba, I observed that there were reportedly over 300,000 mobile phones (2008) and 455,000 Internet-connected computers (2009) in Cuba.

-How many cell phones, laptops or ground stations could Gross or his predecessors have brought in without attracting attention?
+How many cell phones, laptops or ground stations could Gross or this project have brought in without attracting attention?
 Had these efforts succeeded, they would have had a negligible marginal impact -- they would have been minuscule drops in the bucket.
 Both the US and Cuba appear to have grossly overestimated the possible impact of this equipment.

 As I have shown in an earlier post, low-speed satellite ground stations are quite limited, but the Cuban government has reported that they represent a serious threat.
 In doing so, they have scored a public relations victory -- showing Cuban citizens that they have defended them against a "major" cyber attack.

 The US also overestimates the value of personal Internet ground stations.
 The State Department budget request for Cuba is $20 million for fiscal year 2011.
 Those funds will be used to

 continue to promote self-determined democracy in Cuba.
 Funds will be used to provide humanitarian assistance to political prisoners, their families, and other victims of repression; advance human rights; strengthen independent civil society organizations; and support information sharing into and out of Cuba.I don't know what percent of their budget goes toward the "support of information sharing" using Internet ground stations, but it would have to cover the cost of the equipment, travel and expenses, bandwidth charges, overhead charges, etc. On top of these financial costs, there is the possibility of failure and the subsequent PR cost.
 It is hard to know what they hoped to achieve in these cases, and easy to think of alternative ways to use the funds.

 I got the Cuba budget figure for the State Department here.